WebstoneHQ/webstone-plugins/packages/cli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `cli-*`), install it to your project using `npm install --save-dev cli-PLUGINNAME`, and cli will pick it up automatically.
+To load a particular plugin (which has to start with `webstone-cli-*`), install it to your project using `pnpm install --save-dev webstone-cli-PLUGINNAME`, and cli will pick it up automatically.